ongr-io/ElasticsearchDSL/docs/Query/Filtered.md

 # Filtered query

+__DEPRECATED__: filtered query is deprecated and will be removed in ElasticsearchDSL 2.0

 > More info about filtered query is in the [official elasticsearch docs][1]

 The filtered query is used to combine another query with any filter.
 Filters are usually faster than queries.